Module (mathematics): Generalizations

 A ring R corresponds to a preadditive category R with a single object.
 With this understanding, a left R-module is just a covariant additive functor from R to the category of abelian groups Ab, and right R-modules are contravariant additive functors.
 This suggests that, if C is any preadditive category, a covariant additive functor from C to Ab should be considered a generalized left module over C. These functors form a functor category C-Mod, which is the natural generalization of the module category R-Mod.

 Modules over commutative rings can be generalized in a different direction: take a ringed space (X, O_{X}) and consider the sheaves of O_{X}-modules (see sheaf of modules).
 These form a category O_{X}-Mod, and play an important role in modern algebraic geometry.
 If X has only a single point, then this is a module category in the old sense over the commutative ring O_{X}(X).

-One can also consider modules over a semiring.
+One can also consider modules over a semiring, called a semimodule.
 Modules over rings are abelian groups, but modules over semirings are only commutative monoids.
 Most applications of modules are still possible.
 In particular, for any semiring S, the matrices over S form a semiring over which the tuples of elements from S are a module (in this generalized sense only).
 This allows a further generalization of the concept of vector space incorporating the semirings from theoretical computer science.

 Over near-rings, one can consider near-ring modules, a nonabelian generalization of modules.